-CENSIS, the centre of excellence for sensing, imaging systems, and the internet of things (IoT), has been given £9.25m over five-year years to “cement Scotland’s place as a world leader in cutting-edge technology”.
+CENSIS, the centre of excellence for sensing, imaging systems, and the internet of things (IoT), has been given £9.25m over five years to “cement Scotland’s place as a world leader in cutting-edge technology”.

 Investment from the Scottish Funding Council, Scottish Enterprise, and Highlands and Islands Enterprise is expected to be supplemented by £3m which CENSIS is targeting from competitive programme calls and industry contributions.